HCIML/hciml.github.io/_posts/2019-06-01-Bayesian_Model_Selection.md

 $$

 ## Laplace method
 For computing the model likelihood the integral is usually intractable and has to be approximated.
-The Laplace method to approximate the model log-likelihood for a Gaussian-like posterior is to find $\boldsymbol{\theta}^*$ via MAP and to fit a Gaussian to this point in the parameter space based on the local curvature:
+The Laplace method to approximate the model log-likelihood for a Gaussian-like posterior is to find /( \boldsymbol{\theta}^* /) via MAP and to fit a Gaussian to this point in the parameter space based on the local curvature:

 $$
     \boldsymbol{\theta}^* = \underset{\boldsymbol{\theta}}{\operatorname{argmax}} \mbox{ }p (\mathcal{D}|\boldsymbol{\theta},M)p(\boldsymbol{\theta}|M)